Table of contents:

 Our MissionOur ReportsOur Advisory CommitteesAdvisory CouncilAnnual Report Advisory CommitteeSenior Report Advisory CommitteeHealth of Women and Children Report Advisory CommitteeHealth of Those Who Have Served Report Advisory CommitteeHealth Disparities Report Advisory Committee

 The score indicates the number of standard deviations a state value is above or below the U.S. value.
 A score with the value of zero indicates a state has the same value as the nation.
-For measures positively associated with health, states with healthier values than the U.S. have a positive score, while states that perform below the U.S. have a negative score and vice versa for measures negatively associated with health.
-To prevent an extreme value from exerting excessive influence on the overall state score, the maximum score for a measure is capped at +/- 2.00.
+Scores are capped at +/- 2.00 to prevent an extreme score from excessively influencing the state's overall score.

-The state health rankings are the ordering of the states according to their overall scores.
-A state’s overall score is calculated by adding the products of the score for each ranked measure multiplied by its assigned weight and impact (positive or negative) on health.
-If a state value is not available for a measure in an edition, the value from a prior edition is used.
-If no value is available for the prior year, the state’s score for the measure is set to zero.
+Summation scores are calculated by adding the products of the score for each weighted measure multiplied by that measure’s relative assigned weight and association with health.
+Measures without weights are excluded from the overall, model category and health topic calculations.
+Measures positively associated with population health, such as high school graduation and flu vaccination, are multiplied by 1, while measures with a negative association, such as smoking and premature death, are multiplied by -1.
+Higher scores are associated with better health, and lower scores are associated with poorer health.
+The rankings are the ordering of the states according to their overall scores.
+If a state value is not available for a measure in an edition, the value from a prior edition is used; if no value is available for the prior year, the state’s score for the measure is set to zero.
+If a U.S. value is not available from the original data source for a measure, the mean of all states and the District of Columbia is used.
 For model category and measure weights, see Measures, Weights and Direction.
 It’s important to note that the rankings are a relative measure of health.
 Not all changes in rank translate into actual declines or improvements in health.

 Data presented in America’s Health Rankings® reports are aggregated at the state level and cannot be used to make inferences at the individual level.
 The edition year reflects the year the report was released.
-The data in each report are compiled from many different data sources and are referenced by the year the data were collected.
-For some measures, multiple years of data are combined to have sufficient sample size.
+The data are compiled from many different data sources and are referenced by the year the data were collected.
+In some instances, multiple years of data are combined in order to increase sample size and improve reliability of results.
 Values and rankings from prior years are updated on our website to reflect known errors or updates from the reporting source.
-Error bars on graphs represent the 95% confidence interval.